Killerjeremy07/Psn_Checker/README.txt

 pip uninstall discord.py
 pip install discord.py

+if everything is done you can run the bot by typing: main.py

 you dont have to give me credit idc about it but if you do would be nice just dont claim its yours thats all enjoy